RayCulp/LibreOffice-Basic-Reference/docs/source/libreoffice-common/object-model/document-object/methods/getcurrentcontroller/getcurrentcontroller.rst

 Document.GetCurrentController method (LibreOffice common)
 =========================================================

-Get the current controller (i.e. LibreOffice application) that controls the Document object.
+Returns the current controller (the LibreOffice application, for example Calc or Writer) that controls the Document object.
+The properties and methods available through ThisComponent depend on the document type.

 Syntax
 ------

-*expression*.GetCurrentController
+*expression*. ``GetCurrentController``

 *expression* A variable that represents a Document object.
 Can also be the ``ThisComponent`` object.